networknt/light-doc/content/architecture/patterns.md

 When using the light platform, there are three types of BFFs.

-* Existing web server
+* Existing legacy web server
-* An aggregator built on the light-4j framework
+* An aggregator that is built on the light-4j framework
-* light-router
+* light-router which is a part of the light platform

 The first type has been discussed in the above section for the legacy web server.
-The rest of two types are built on top of the light platform which can leverage light-oauth2 authorization code flow and light-spa-4j [stateless-auth][] handler.
+The rest of two types are built on top of the light platform which can leverage light-oauth2 authorization code flow and light-spa-4j [Stateless Auth][] handler.
 The stateless-auth middleware handler can be used in any API built with the light-4j frameworks.
 It handles the authentication with SPNEGO/Kerberos and downgrades to basic authentication.
-It also provides XSS and CSRF protections with OAuth 2.0 access token auto renewal with the refresh token.
+It also provides XSS and CSRF protections with OAuth 2.0 access token auto-renewal with the refresh token.

 Please refer to [SPNEGO/Kerberos authentication][] in light-oauth2 code service and [Stateless Auth][] middleware handler for details.